Wrongful Death Trial Could Renew Push for Fiat Chrysler Vehicle Recall

 Despite the announcement of a recall more than a year and a half ago, many vehicle owners have not brought their vehicles in to be repaired.
 Fiat Chrysler executives have noted that finding owners of vehicles that are seven to 20 years old is difficult.

-The lawyers at Goldberg Finnegan will continue to monitor this story as the conclusion of this wrongful death case may encourage those who have been injured or a lost a family member to file a lawsuit.
+The personal injury lawyers at Goldberg Finnegan will continue to monitor this story as the conclusion of this wrongful death case may encourage those who have been injured or a lost a family member to file a lawsuit.

 If you or your loved one was in an accident made worse by a vehicle defect, you could have a claim against the manufacturer.
 Find out more, and protect your legal rights by contacting an experienced product liability attorney at Goldberg Finnegan today.